jonase/eastwood/README.next.md

 remains the same throughout the file.
 This is a common convention followed by most Clojure source code, and required by several other Clojure development tools.

+## For Eastwood developers

+To be on the bleeding edge (with all that phrase implies, e.g. you are more likely to run across new undiscovered bugs), install the latest versions of the tools.analyzer(.jvm) libraries in your local Maven repository.

+    $ cd path/to/tools.analyzer
+    $ lein install
+    $ cd path/to/tools.analyzer.jvm
+    $ lein install
+    $ cd path/to/eastwood
+    $ LEIN_SNAPSHOTS_IN_RELEASE=1 lein install

+Then add `[jonase/eastwood "0.0.3"]` (or whatever is the current version number in the defproject line of `project.clj`) to your `:plugins` vector in your `:user` profile, perhaps in your `~/.lein/profiles.clj` file.

 ## License